matomo-org/developer-documentation/docs/generated/master/Piwik/Common.md

 the user.

 Some data in Piwik is stored sanitized (such as site name).
-In this case you may have to use this method to unsanitize it after it is retrieved.
+In this case you may have to use this method to unsanitize it in order to, for example, output it in JSON.

 #### Signature